tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 #### False match rates under demographic pairing.

 **Experiment**: In p.
 30 it's described (for all systems) the impact (in terms of `FMR(T)`) of matching pairs of impostors based on specific cohorts.
-For this, **they pick `T` that corresponds to FMR at 0.00003** from a random impostor score distribution (not looking to the covariates).
+For this, **they pick `T` that corresponds to FMR at 0.00003** from a random impostor score distribution (not looking to any covariate).
-Then several experiments were carried out varying by changing how the imposters are grouped (measuring FMR(T)); as it can be observed in the figure below and in Figute 4 of the report (p .33).
+Then, several experiments were carried out by changing how imposters are grouped; as it can be observed in the figure below and in Figute 4 of the report (p .33).

 ![](frvt_images/figure3.png)